Moses Ebiye: Club

 In July 2017, Ebiye signed a four-year contract with Tippeligaen side Lillestrøm.
 In the summer of 2018 Ebiye went on loan to Strømmen.
 He returned to Lillestrøm at the end of 2018.
 In September 2020, Ebiye signed with 1. divisjon side Hamkam.

+Motherwell

+On 5 March 2024, Motherwell announced the signing of free-agent Ebiye on a contract until the summer of 2025.
+On 16 June 2025, Motherwell confirmed that Ebiye had left the club after his contracts hadn't been renewed.